Table of Contents

 The reality is elegantly simple: machine learning, at its core, is a testament to disciplined engineering rather than algorithmic alchemy.
 Understanding this distinction isn't academic, it's the difference between organisations that successfully escape pilot purgatory and those that remain trapped in perpetual experimentation.

-Data Quality and Representativeness: The Foundation of Sound Investment Decisions
+Data Quality and Representativeness: Foundation Engineering

 Algorithmic Bias: Supply Chain Management for Data